zalyoung/gitlab-handbook/content/handbook/product/ux/product-designer/_index.md

 #### Understand the space

 - **Review existing research**: Investigate the [UX Research Archive](https://gitlab.com/gitlab-org/uxr_insights), [Dovetail](https://dovetailapp.com/), or other data sources to inform your decisions and measure results.
 If no relevant UX research exists, contact your [UX Researcher](/handbook/product/ux/ux-research/how-uxr-team-operates/) to conduct or guide you and your PM in conducting research.
 - **Conduct competitive analysis**: Analyze competitors to understand terminology, functionality, and UX conventions.
-Adhere to industry standards unless there is a strategic reason for deviation, such as leveraging [disruptive innovation](https://www.economist.com/the-economist-explains/2015/01/25/what-disruptive-innovation-means) opportunities.
+Adhere to industry standards unless there is a strategic reason for deviation, such as leveraging [disruptive innovation](https://hbr.org/2015/12/what-is-disruptive-innovation) opportunities.
 Familiar conventions can ease user migration from other tools to ours.
-- **Create user flows and journey maps**: Develop user flows or journey maps to ensure comprehensive understand of the workflow and to effectively communicate this to your team.
+- **Create user flows and journey maps**: Develop user flows or journey maps to ensure a comprehensive understanding of the workflow, and effectively communicate this to your team.

 #### Investigate possible dependencies